bearecinos/cryo_calving_2018/README.md

 * To run the scripts make sure you have this folder on your home directory.
 * To run the scripts you **must follow the order of the files.**
-* All scripts require a modify version of **RGI v.6.0**, where four *Marine-terminating glaciers* have been merged with their respective branches
+* All scripts require a modify version of **RGI v.6.0**, where four *Marine-terminating glaciers* have been merged with their respective branches.
+**This file is already located in the input_data folder of the repository.**

 * RGI id's of the glacier merged:

 RGI60-01.21008 with RGI60-01.26732